 The pass is accessible only a few months of the year due to heavy snow and harsh weather.

 To drive this trail, you must have supreme confidence in your vehicle and your driving skills.
 It can be accessed through a jeep track from Kel which only gets opened for a few months of the year.
 The valley possesses scenic beauty, panoramic views, towering hills on both sides of the noisy Neelam river, lush green forests, enchanting streams, and attractive surroundings.

 The road condition is not well and only suitable for 4 wheelers.
 In winters road onward Keran gets block due to heavy snowfall, and it is challenging to reach upper parts of the valley.

 Gilgit Skardu Road

 The road is 167 km long and called Strategic Highway 1 (S-1).
 It starts on the Karakoram Highway, in Gilgit, at an elevation of 1,500m (4,900ft) above the sea level.
 It ends in Skardu at an elevation of 2,226m (7,303ft) above the sea level.

-The road is winding, in some places only wide enough for one vehicle, and in many places bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
-The condition of the road nowadays is very dangerous as most part of the road needs re-construction that is the reason we included it in our list of most dangerous roads.
+The road is winding, in some places only wide enough for one vehicle, and many places bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
+The condition of the road nowadays is very dangerous as most parts of the road needs re-construction that is the reason we included it in our list of most dangerous roads.

 The drive is 8 hours.
 The road can be blocked for weeks at a time depending on conditions (though two to five days is more normal).
 You can view many beautiful villages, large suspension bridges, and valleys on this road.